Uniswap/docs/SDK_versioned_docs/version-3.0.0/auto-router.md

 - A JSON RPC endpoint, like Infura.

 `multicall2Provider` [optional]
+- Customize the multicall2Provider if you want to adjust the gas limit per call.
 -  Defaults to:
 ```typescript
 UniswapMulticallProvider(chainId, provider, 375_000)
 ```
-- Customize the multicall2Provider if you want to adjust the gas limit per call.

 `v3SubgraphProvider` [optional]
+- Customize the v3SubgraphProvider if you want to change the number of retries and the timeout set when making calls to the Uniswap v3 subgraph to get pool data.
 - Defaults to cached pools.
-- Customize the v3SubgraphProvider if you want to change the number of retries and the timeout set when making calls to the Uniswap v3 subgraph to get pool data.

 `v3PoolProvider` [optional]
+- Customize this provider with a different cache for on chain pool data.
 - Defaults to:
 ```typescript
 CachingV3PoolProvider(